xhluca/wikicat/README.md

 ```

 By default, the path will be `~/.wikicat_data/`, but the JSON can be stored anywhere you want (see `wikicat.processing` below for more information).

-You can find the full documentation in the [our repository wiki](https://github.com/xhluca/wikicat/wiki).

 ## `wikicat.processing`